Manzoorahmed12234/Research-Assistant-/README.md

 ## 📄 License

-Distributed under the [LICENSE NAME] License.
+Distributed under the TECH FOR TIM License.
 See `LICENSE` for more information.

 ```

 Would you like me to fill in the bracketed placeholders like `[YOUR_REPO_URL]` or `[YOUR_ISSUES_LINK]`?
 ```